End of Life & End of Service Explained

 According to the International Medical Device Regulators Forum (IMDRF), which is supported by the FDA, “End of Life” (EOL) indicates the life cycle stage of a product starting when the manufacturer no longer sells the product.

-When you receive an EOL/EOSS letter, it might lead you to believe it's time for a system upgrade.
+When you receive an EOL/EOS letter, it might lead you to believe it's time for a system upgrade.
 Most of the time, it's not necessary.

 Many third-party companies, including Block Imaging, can support these systems.